Neuropathy in the Feet: A 2026 Guide to Symptoms, Causes, and Support Strategies

-Neuropathy—particularly in the feet—is a challenging condition that can affect comfort, mobility, and daily quality of life.
-It most commonly appears in people with diabetes, certain chronic health conditions, or age-related nerve changes.
+Neuropathy, particularly in the feet, remains a common and often frustrating condition that can affect comfort, mobility, and overall quality of life.
+It is most frequently associated with diabetes, metabolic conditions, medication effects, and age-related nerve changes.

-This guide explains what neuropathy is, who it affects, common symptoms, how it’s typically managed, and how compression socks may help support comfort.
+This updated guide explains what neuropathy is, who it affects, common symptoms, current management approaches, and how compression socks may support comfort as part of a broader care plan.

 What Is Neuropathy?